 At Tilton, our students live and learn with the faculty and staff, and the advisor shares in a partnership with the student and his or her family.

-The advisor encourages open and honest dialog and provides an effective and engaging means of structure, guidance, and support.
-Advising encompasses everything from creating a strong academic plan with the Guided Program of Study to navigating the challenges of learning and growing as an adolescent.
+Advisors encourage open and honest dialog and provide effective and engaging structure, guidance, and support.
+Advising encompasses everything from creating a strong academic plan to helping navigate the challenges of everyday teenage life.

 I feel supported at Tilton like never before.
 Whether it’s my coach putting in the time to work on my basketball skills individually or a teacher challenging me to express myself in new ways, I know that they put me in the best position to be successful.
 At Tilton, I feel like I could turn any corner and find someone who cares about my well-being.